15-466/nest-libs/README.md

 ## Windows Notes

-Libraries compiled with, and intended to be used with, Visual Studio Community 2019.
+Libraries compiled with, and intended to be used with, Visual Studio 2022.

-Windows releases also include ftjam (`jam.exe`) and a convenient script to launch a VS2019 command prompt with jam in the path and `JAM_TOOLSET`.
+Windows releases also include ftjam (`jam.exe`) and a convenient script to launch a VS2022 command prompt with jam in the path and `JAM_TOOLSET`.
 See [windows/jam](windows/jam).
 You may need to edit the shortcut and/or bat file to match your particular installation of Visual Studio.

 ## TODO